nathanchenstudio/A58Spider/README.md

 # A58Spider
 This is a web spider that scrapes rental houses information from 58.com.
 This spider solved the custom font anti-spider technology that 58.com uses to hide price and room number.

-\- Crawls the listing page only.
+- Crawls the listing page only.
 House detail pages are not included.
-\- Houses without the data of distance to its nearest subway station will be abandoned.
+- Houses without the data of distance to its nearest subway station will be abandoned.
-\- DATA_FILE_PATH in settings points to the folder that is used to store the result.
+- DATA_FILE_PATH in settings points to the folder that is used to store the result.
-\- COMMUNITY_BLACKLIST in settings contains the names of unwanted communities.
+- COMMUNITY_BLACKLIST in settings contains the names of unwanted communities.
-\- SUBWAY_STATION_BLACKLIST in settings contains the names of unwanted subway stations.
+- SUBWAY_STATION_BLACKLIST in settings contains the names of unwanted subway stations.
-\- MIN_DISTANCE_TO_SUBWAY in settings represents the minimum allowed distance between a house and its nearest subway station.
+- MIN_DISTANCE_TO_SUBWAY in settings represents the minimum allowed distance between a house and its nearest subway station.
 If the distance is greater than this, then the house will be ignored.
+- Add your own proxy rotating middleware or change the proxy address in LocalLPMProxyMiddleware before executing it.